Dandeny Muñoz Mosquera: US arrest and subsequent legal actions

 Muñoz Mosquera was charged with "conspiracy to import and distribute cocaine, substantive importation of cocaine, participating and conspiring to participate in a racketeering enterprise, engaging in a continuing criminal enterprise, various offenses relating to the bombing of a civilian airliner and the extraterritorial murder of two citizens of the United States".
 His first trial in 1994 lasted two months but was declared a mistrial after the jury were unable to reach a verdict.
-In his second trial, in the same year, he was convicted on all thirteen counts and sentenced to 10 life sentences plus 45 years, all to be served consecutively.
-He became the first person ever to be convicted under a 1956 Federal law that made bombing a civilian aircraft a crime and the 1986 terrorism statute that allows the trial of foreign citizens in the United States if at least one victim was an American citizen.
+In his second trial, in the same year, he was convicted on all thirteen counts and sentenced to 10 life sentences plus 45 years in United States Penitentiary, Marion, all to be served consecutively.
+He became the first person to be convicted under a 1956 Federal law that made bombing a civilian aircraft a crime and the 1986 terrorism statute that allows the trial of foreign citizens in the United States if at least one victim was an American citizen.
 Before sentencing, Judge Sterling Johnson Jr. commented "Not only are you an evil man, but the things you did, you enjoyed doing."
 Johnson also stated his belief that Muñoz Mosquera was fortunate that the prosecution had not sought the death penalty as "these acts cry out for the death penalty."
 Following his conviction, he became one of the first inmates housed at ADX Florence, a supermax prison in Colorado.
-He is currently incarcerated at United States Penitentiary, Lee, in Virginia.
+He is currently incarcerated at United States Penitentiary, Atwater, in California.

 While Muñoz Mosquera was convicted of the Avianca bombing, his involvement in the bombing was questioned by Colombian Attorney General Gustavo de Greiff, who sent a letter to Judge Sterling Johnson before the final trial, stating:

 De Greiff was accused by United States officials of being involved financially in the cocaine trade.

 The Colombian government initially suspected Gonzalo Rodríguez Gacha a.k.a.
 "The Mexican".
 Carlos Mario Alzate had also been blamed for the bombing and had confessed to the crime before Muñoz Mosquera was put on trial.